 Around the time my father's father died, I was doing a deep dive on Wagner.

-I read a good translation of the Ring of the Nibelung and I understood several things, but this one stuck with me.
+I read a good translation of the Ring of the Nibelung and I understood several things, but one thing really stuck with me.

 The whole drama, the whole goddamn thing, starts with an imbalance of the sort I described in this post.